 Amber Nystrom – Amber is the Technology Chief of Staff and Senior Director of Strategy and Governance at Capital One.
 Previously, she led Office of the CIO teams for Southwest Airlines.
 She has an MBA with specializations in Human Capital Management and Executive Coaching.
 She is passionate about closing the gender gap, improving STEM education and increasing the number of girls pursuing STEM careers.

 Carol Primdahl – Carol held a wide range of positions during her 27 year career at Texas Instruments followed by 6 years at Krypton Solutions where she was the VP of Business Development.
 Carol is a founding member of High-Tech High Heels and is devoted to supporting a variety of organizations that support the HTHH mission.
 Carol is passionate about mentoring the next general of female STEM professionals.
 Prior to joining the HTHH board in 2020, she served on the Grant Committee for a number of years.
 She’s also proud to be a volunteer for Operation Kindness, a no kill animal shelter in DFW.

 About High-Tech High Heels

 High-Tech High Heels was founded in 2001 by 30 women from Texas Instruments with a shared vision of closing the gender gap in STEM fields.
 These women pooled their resources to fund programs to increase the number of girls entering into a college-level degree program in STEM.
 Nearly two decades later, HTHH has invested over one million dollars toward programs that close the gender gap in STEM fields.
-HTHH is expanding nationally, with chapters in Texas and Silicon Valley.
+HTHH is expanding nationally, with chapters in North Texas and Silicon Valley.
 For additional information, visit hightechhighheels.org.

 Press Contact: Nancy Kelly, 469-328-2181, email@example.com